codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 * CLI wizard: Automatically selects and displays the host, either from the cluster or the ingress controller associated with the **Ingress class**.
 * Silent install: Add the `--ingress-host` flag.
 If a value is not provided, takes the host from the ingress controller associated with the **Ingress class**.
   > Important: For AWS ALB, the ingress host is created post-installation.
 However, when prompted, add the domain name you will create in `Route 53` as the ingress host.
-For example,

 SSL certificates for the ingress host:
 If the ingress host does not have a valid SSL certificate, you can continue with the installation in insecure mode, which disables certificate validation.